SidP919/FS-JS-WD-B-DOM-Manipulation/ReadMe.md

 ## Description:

-> This repo is for learning the basics of JavaScript and is now ready to use the power of JavaScript to build some apps using DOM Manipulation.
+> This repo is for those who have learned the basics of JavaScript and are now ready to use the power of JavaScript further to build some apps using DOM Manipulation.

 **This repo is divided into three parts:**